cauterize-tools/cauterize/README.md

   code generators should not have to generate any overly-complicated structures to conform to a specification.
 When a Cauterize feature is proposed, it must be implementable in simple terms in a variety of languages.
+* Ease of verification - code generators are hard to validate for correctness.
+  There should be some means of checking them automatically.
 * Simplicity - code generators should not be expected to perform complicated operations in order to emit code.
 Concepts should be simple in nature and have at least one obvious method for implementation.